 Money – Vietnamese Dong

 Currency – Vietnamese Dong

-£1 = 32,700 VND
+£1 = 29,000 VND

 €1 = 25,000 VND

-US$1 = 22,400 VND
+US$1 = 23,000 VND

-US Dollars are accepted in many places and are frequently used for larger transactions such as paying for excursions or accommodation in places geared towards foreigners.
+These exchange rates are correct as of January 2023.
+US Dollars are the best currency to take to Vietnam and are accepted in many places and are frequently used for larger transactions such as paying for excursions or accommodation in places geared towards foreigners.